-What has happened in the Autumn Term?
+What happened in the Autumn Term?

 - Each class voted for their representative.